brikis98/fundamentals-of-devops-website/_posts/2025-01-20-learn-git-and-github-in-15-minutes.md

 web browser, and you should see a page where you can fill in a title and description for the PR.
 You can also scroll down on that page to see the changes between your branch and `main`, which should be the same ones you saw when running `git diff`.
-If those changes look OK, click the "Create pull request" button, and you'll end up on the GitHub PR UI, as shown in <<gh_pr_open>>:
+If those changes look OK, click the "Create pull request" button, and you'll end up on the GitHub PR UI:

 ![An open pull request in GitHub](/assets/img/resources/learn-git-in-5-minutes/gh-pr-open.png)

 You and all your team members can use this PR page to see the code changes (try clicking the "Files changed" tab to get a view similar to `git diff`), discuss the changes, request reviewers, request changes, and so on.
 All of this discussion gets stored in GitHub, so if later on, you're trying to debug an issue or figure out why some code is the way it is, these PR pages serve as a great source of history and context.
-As you'll see in <<how_to_set_up_ci_cd>>, this is also the place where a lot of the CI / CD integration will happen.
+As you'll see in Chapter 5 of _[Fundamentals of DevOps and Software Delivery]({{ site.url }})_, this is also the place where a lot of the CI / CD integration will happen.
 If the PR looks good, click "Merge pull request," and then "Confirm merge," to merge the changes in.

 ## Conclusion